apnadkarni/blt/doc/tabset.rst

     Sets the requested width of the page.
 The page is the area under the tab used to display the page contents.
 If *numPixels* is "0", the maximum width of all embedded tab windows is used.
 The default is "0".

+  **-xbutton** *bool*
+    Forces the X button to be displayed for *tabName*, regardless if the tab is selected or not.
+This overrides the widget's **-xbutton** option for this particular tab.

+  **-xbuttoncommand** *cmdString*
+    Specifies a TCL script to be invoked when the mouse button is released over the X button on *tabName*.
+By default, this command deletes current tab.
+This option overrides the widget **-xbuttoncommand** option.

 *pathName* **tearoff** *tabName* ?\ *windowName*\ ... ?
   Moves the widget embedded the folder *tabName* (see the **-window** option),